seanbao/mnemonas/docs/roadmap.en.md

 ## Current Assessment

-As of 2026-05-08, MnemoNAS already includes Web file management, WebDAV, version history, trash, multi-user auth, sharing, activity logs, health checks, Scrub, GC, diagnostics export, Docker deployment, and systemd deployment.
+As of 2026-05-13, MnemoNAS already includes Web file management, WebDAV, version history, trash, multi-user auth, sharing, activity logs, health checks, Scrub, GC, diagnostics export, Docker deployment, and systemd deployment.
 It is usable as a local private file cloud for personal or small-team evaluation, especially when the data is not the only copy.

+The public-access track now has a first baseline: reverse-proxy scripts, `mnemonas-public-setup`, `mnemonas-doctor --public-domain`, the Web public-access wizard, the security self-check API, certificate-renewal guidance, certificate-failure triage guidance, the Web settings flow, and E2E regression coverage.
+The backup track now has local jobs, command-backed restic/rclone remote targets, restore drills or remote checks, lightweight scheduling, automatic backup windows, retention, safe-directory local/restic/rclone restores, post-restore read-only verification, post-restore cutover checklists, restore audit history, stale restore-drill reminders, Web maintenance status, and Webhook/Telegram/SMTP failure notifications.
+Disk health now has `smartctl`-based SMART, temperature, missing-device, and serial-drift checks wired into the health page, diagnostic summaries, activity logs, and Webhook/Telegram/SMTP events.
+SMB now has preview config, credentials, gateway authorization, and diagnostics, but this build still does not start a mountable SMB/Samba runtime.
 It is not yet a complete NAS appliance.
-The main missing areas are a public-exposure security wizard, SMB, built-in backup jobs, disk health alerts, quotas, folder-level permissions, notification workflows, and fuller storage-pool visibility.
-Until external backups and a public-access security baseline are in place, MnemoNAS should not be treated as the only long-term copy of important data or exposed directly to the public internet.
+The main missing areas are a mountable SMB runtime, full one-click restore workflows, quotas, folder-level permissions, more notification event sources, and fuller storage-pool visibility.
+Until external backups and the public-access security loop are mature, MnemoNAS should not be treated as the only long-term copy of important data or exposed directly without an HTTPS reverse proxy.

 ## Product Positioning